openshift/enhancements/enhancements/automated-resource-request-scaling.md

 ## Alternatives

-The best approach to achieve the goals described above is not clear, so the alternatives section is a collection of candidates for discussion.
+We examined many alternative approaches in the course of discussing this enhancement.
+They are grouped here around themes to make review easier and to reduce repetition of common aspects.

 ### Expressing a need to scale using an API

-These alternatives discuss what the API would look like, without considering which CRD it would be on.
+These alternatives discuss what an API to describe how to scale resource requests would look like, without considering which CRD it would be on or what component(s) would respond to it.

 1. A CPU resource request size parameter